psmak3/psmak3.github.io/_posts/personal/2016-06-13-personal-peoplebetterthanmeI.md

 - When you are a door, you know that awkward distance where you don't know if you should hold it for the next guy or just go it?
 Well I get pissed at that guy who forces me in that precarious situation.
 Why don't you just time your walk differently?

-- I become irate with my phone when it takes an extra few moments for Google Maps to load up.
+- I still don't know how to sort out my trash into recycle or compost, so I just throw it all in the recycle bin.